chaisql/chai/rfcs/001_context.md

 Since almost every engine action is done from within a transaction, cancelation must be controlled by the context passed to the `Begin` method.
 Any action done on a canceled transaction must return an error.

+In addition, context cancellation or some unrecoverable I/O error may occur when iterating over store with `engine.Iterator`.
+In such case iterator is invalidated, `Valid()` method returns false and the new `Err()` will return non-nil error.

 ```go
 ctx, cancel := context.WithTimeout(context.Background(), 5 * time.Second)